 Access to Healthy Food Options in Rural Areas

-For more information on food access programs in rural communities, please see the Rural Food Access Toolkit, Food System Approaches to Address Food Insecurity in the Social Determinants of Health in Rural Communities Toolkit, and the Hunger and Access to Healthy Food topic guide.
+For more information on food access programs in rural communities, please see the Approaches to Increase Access to Foods that Support Healthy Eating Patterns in the Social Determinants of Health in Rural Communities Toolkit and the Hunger and Access to Healthy Food topic guide.

 Resources to Learn More

 Child Care Obesity Prevention Recommendations: Complete List

 Identifies foods and behaviors to encourage and avoid in childcare and home settings to cultivate healthy eating

 Organization(s): Harvard T.H.
 Chan School of Public Health